-Additional Course Information:
+Additional University/Program Information:

-- Academic Dishonesty Statement: Honesty in completing assignments is essential to the mission of the University and high school and to the development of the personal integrity of the student.
-In submitting assignments, students affirm that they have neither given nor received unauthorized assistance and that they have abided by all other provisions of the Code of Conduct in the TWU Student Handbook.
-Cheating, plagiarism, fabrication, or other kinds of academic dishonesty will not be tolerated and will result in appropriate sanctions (removal from advanced course, ISSC, removal from National Honor Society, etc.).
-The TWU library link, "Avoiding Plagiarism," will aid students in completing their assignments with integrity. - Turnitin Statement: In an effort to ensure the integrity of the academic process, Texas Woman's University and Denton High School vigorously affirm the importance of academic honesty.
-Therefore, in an effort to detect and prevent plagiarism, all typed papers and projects will be submitted to turnitin.com to compare student work with multiple sources.
-Directions for enrolling in AP English III/Dual Credit on turnitin.com will be provided.

-- Disability Support Policy Statement: Dual credit students, if you anticipate the need for reasonable accommodations to meet the requirements of this course, you must register with the office of Disability Support Services (CFO 106, 940-898-3835, dss@twu.edu) in order to obtain the required official notification of your accommodation needs. - TWU Attendance Policy: Consistent attendance is vital to academic success and is expected of all students.
-Grades are determined by academic performance, and instructors may give students written notice that attendance related to specific classroom activities is required.
-Absences do not exempt students from academic requirements.
-Excessive absences, even if documented, may result in a student's failing the course.
-Excused absences are within the purview of the instructor.
-Students must consult with instructors regarding make-up work. - Dropping this Course: Students may not drop an advanced course within 4 weeks of the beginning of the semester.
-Upon drop request and before the course can be dropped, a meeting is required between the parent, student, and teacher to determine the best course of action.
-Current earned scores are forwarded to the new teacher.
-Dual credit students may drop a course without penalty before the census day of each regular semester.
+- ➤ Academic Dishonesty Statement: Honesty in completing assignments is essential to the mission of the University and high school and to the development of the personal integrity of the student.
+In submitting assignments, students affirm that they have neither given nor received unauthorized assistance.
+Cheating, plagiarism, fabrication, or other kinds of academic dishonesty will not be tolerated and will result in appropriate sanctions (Saturday School, ISSC, removal from National Honor Society, etc.). - ➤ Plagiarism Checker: In an effort to ensure the integrity of the academic process, Texas Woman's University and Denton High School vigorously affirm the importance of academic honesty.
+Therefore, in an effort to detect and prevent plagiarism, all typed papers and projects will be submitted to a plagiarism checker (Unicheck) through Google Classroom to compare student work with multiple sources. - ➤ Disability Support Policy Statement: Dual credit students, if you anticipate the need for reasonable accommodations to meet the requirements of this course, you must register with the office of Disability Support Services (CFO 106, 940-898-3835, dss@twu.edu) in order to obtain the required official notification of your accommodation needs. - ➤ Dropping this Course: Dual credit students may drop a course without penalty before the census day of each regular semester.
 However, after the census date, students enrolling fall 2007 or later (at TWU or any Texas public higher education institution), are allowed only 6 unexcused drops during their undergraduate academic careers.
 Drops after the census day will count toward the 6-drop limit unless they are supported by timely, appropriate documentation and excused by the university review process.
 Drop forms are available in the Registrar's Office and require the signature of the student, instructor, and academic advisor.

-Tentative Calendar (subject to change at department discretion)
+Tentative Calendar (subject to change at teacher discretion)